arangodb/docs-hugo/site/content/3.12/develop/integrations/arangodb-datasource-for-apache-spark.md

 On writing, `org.apache.spark.sql.SaveMode` is used to specify the expected behavior in case the target collection already exists.

-Spark 2.4 implementation supports all save modes with the following semantics:
+The following save modes are supported:
 - `Append`: the target collection is created, if it does not exist.
 - `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
 Use it in combination with the
   `confirmTruncate` write configuration parameter.
-- `ErrorIfExists`: the target collection is created, if it does not exist, otherwise an `AnalysisException` is thrown.
-- `Ignore`: the target collection is created, if it does not exist, otherwise no write is performed.

-Spark 3 implementations support:
-- `Append`: the target collection is created, if it does not exist.
-- `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
-Use it in combination with the
-  `confirmTruncate` write configuration parameter.

-In Spark 3 implementations, the `ErrorIfExists` and `Ignore` save modes behave the same as `Append`.
+Save modes `ErrorIfExists` and `Ignore` behave the same as `Append`.

 Use the `overwriteMode` write configuration parameter to specify the document overwrite behavior (if a document with the same `_key` already exists).